 - 4. Click the [Actions] button, and then select Add Dynamic Application from the menu. - 5.
-In the Dynamic Application Alignment modal page, select the AWS Health Dynamic Application in the Dynamic Applications field. - 6.
+In the Dynamic Application Alignment modal page, select AWS Health in the Dynamic Applications field. - 6.
 In the Credentials field, select the credential you created for your AWS service. - 7.
 Click the [Save] button to align the Dynamic Application. - 8.
-Repeat steps 4 7 for the AWS Account Discovery Dynamic Application.
+Repeat steps 4 7 for the "AWS Account Discovery" Dynamic Application.